 Getting connected to internet in Portugal is often a priority after you move to Portugal.
 Read how to get internet access in Portugal.

 The amount of people who used internet in Portugal was lower than other parts of Europe but it has been catching up since massive upgrades in both the cable and DSL sectors in past years.

-Portugal Telecom controls most of the DSL market but, due to the latest regulatory rules, other companies have now entered the market which have made the pricing more competitive.
-All of the providers have concentrated on increasing the broadband speed and offering better services.
+Portugal Telecom has largely controlled the DSL market but, due to the past changes in regulatory rules, other companies have entered the market and made pricing more competitive.
+Most internet providers in Portugal have concentrated on increasing broadband speed and offering better services.
 Cable has also grown considerably in the past decade, mainly due to the efforts of supplier ZON Multimedia.

 - Your name

 - Passport or ID information

 In addition to home internet, Portugal has a massive network of WiFi hotspots throughout the country, including at hotels, football stadiums, green public spaces and airports among others.
 You can access Wifi using Portugal's MEO WiFi internet service through hotspots dotted around major cities.
 It’s also possible to buy internet dongles on a prepaid or contract basis, which allow you to surf the web when out and about.
 These can be fairly expensive, however, and are only as good as the signal in the area you’re attempting to use them.

 Many people also use mobile broadband in Portugal, which can be useful when you just move to Portugal and have not made a decision about accommodation or signing up for a static broadband contract.

 If you have an issue with your internet provider, you can contact ANACOM (Autoridade Nacional de Comunicações), the independent telecommunications watchdog based in Lisbon.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.